abbotkinneydude/hw4-kevin-flynn-js-quizz/README.md

 <li>If the question is answered inappropriately, 10 seconds are deducted from the timer and 10 points are deducted from the score.</li>
 <li>Game will end if all questions are answered (appropriately or inappropriately) or if the timer reaches 0 seconds.</li>
 <li>After each game, the player can enter his name to be featured in the high score table</li>
-<li>The High Score table can be accessed outside of game play (greyed out button during game play).
+<li>The High score table can be accessed outside of game play (greyed out button during game play).
-<li>The High Score table can also be cleared via the 'clear high scores' button.</li>
+<li>The high score table can also be cleared via the 'clear high scores' button.</li>
 <li>After a game is over and the player's initials have been submitted, a 'Play Again' button will appear</li>
 </ol>